-- Open the Layer properties dialog's Style tab. - \bullet Change the classification style from $\it Categorized$ to $\it Graduated.$ - Change the Column to AREA: - Under Color ramp, choose the option New color ramp... to get this dialog:

-• Choose Gradient (if it's not selected already) and click OK.
-You'll see this:
+- 1. Open the Layer properties dialog's Symbology tab for the landuse layer - 2.
+Change the classification style from Categorized to Graduated - 3.
+Change the Value to AREA - 4.
+Under Color ramp, choose the option Create New Color Ramp...: - 5.
+Choose Gradient (if it's not selected already) and click OK.
+You will see this:

-You'll be using this to denote area, with small areas as Color 1 and large areas as Color 2.
+You'll be using this to denote area, with small areas as Color 1 and large areas as Color 2. - 6.
+Choose appropriate colors

-• Choose appropriate colors.